jaeh8nkim/jaeh8nkim.github.io/index.md

 - I'm an MS student in AI at Yonsei University, advised by Professor [Dongha Lee](https://donalee.github.io/) in the [DLI Lab](https://dli.yonsei.ac.kr/).
 Previously, I received my BS in Physics and Computer Science from Sogang University.
 - I'm interested in anything that helps thinking machines think deeper.
 To my current understanding, this includes **instilling reasoning abilities** by demonstrating good reasoning traces -- ones that exhibit dense, transparent, and well-structured exploration and reflection of thoughts -- as well as **eliciting reasoning capacities** hidden within pretrained models by letting them learn from experience through interaction with carefully designed environments, often drawing inspiration from cognitive processes of the human mind.
+- I’m interested in anything that helps thinking machines think deeper.
+To my current understanding, this includes **instilling reasoning abilities** through supervised fine-tuning on high-quality reasoning traces that exhibit dense, transparent, and well-structured exploration and reflection, as well as **eliciting reasoning capacities** latent within pretrained models through reinforcement learning from experience in carefully designed interactive environments.
+My work lies at the **intersection of these approaches**, developing *[demonstrations that adapt to how a learner naturally reasons](https://arxiv.org/abs/2509.22230)* and *[learning environments that provide richer guidance](https://arxiv.org/abs/2605.06188)* throughout the reasoning process, with inspiration from the cognitive processes of the human mind.
 - ✨ hydrogen and helium → ⭐ stars → 🌏 earth → 👫 humans → 👣 giants → ⚡🧠 intelligence
 - [Email](mailto:jaeh8nkim@yonsei.ac.kr) / [GitHub](https://github.com/jaeh8nkim) / [LinkedIn](https://www.linkedin.com/in/jaeh8nkim)